ohhhhh newbie lol

 I would suggest doing a chest and arms workout one day, back the next, and legs two different days (leg press and curls one day, and squats and calves another.)

 My strength training teach said that it’s best to use free weights.
 While there is a higher chance of injury (not much), there’s greater range, and thus uses/works the muscles better!
 30-60min of strength training can do wonders.
 After a semester of classes twice a week but 30-40min of cardio once a week (and good eatting), my body looked so nice and toned.
 Now I need to start up again, lol.
-Don’t stop once you start, because it’s a lot easier to lose all that you’ve worked for than to gain it back again… .____.’ whoopsposted about 2 years ago
+Don’t stop once you start, because it’s a lot easier to lose all that you’ve worked for than to gain it back again… .____.’ whoopsposted over 2 years ago

 Honestly, if you just want to work your legs, arms, and abs, you don’t really need a gym.
 Just go out and run everyday with your friend for at least 20 minutes.
 If you can’t do 20 minutes right away that’s fine.
 Just try to build up so you can get in at least 20 minutes of cardio.
 Also don’t forget to warm up and stretch before!

 Afterwards stretch, and do lots of abs and pushups!
 I like to do 10 normal sit ups, 10 side on each side, 10 with my legs crossed, 10 with my legs up, and 10 sit ups.
 Do 3 sets of this.
 Then you can do planks, v-sits, etc.

 This was basically the general schedule for my cross country team, except we went for distance and reps more than time.
-It really tones you. :Dposted about 2 years ago
+It really tones you. :Dposted over 2 years ago